-Story Massage is such a versatile positive touch activity that it can be incorporated into many areas of your life, work or home.
-And Best Practice Winner, Helen Wyszynski, a reflexologist and trained nursery nurse, is a wonderful advocate for adapting Story Massage to suit the individual needs of her clients and family.
+The Story Massage Programme is such a versatile positive touch activity that it can be incorporated into many areas of your life, work or home.
+And Best Practice Winner, Helen Wyszynski, a reflexologist and trained nursery nurse, is a wonderful advocate for adapting massage stories to suit the individual needs of her clients and family.

-After attending a training day last year, Helen could immediately see the possibilities for adapting the strokes and stories to add a new depth to her varied work and home life.
-Helen told us that she uses Story Massage:
+After training in the Story Massage Programme, Helen could immediately see the possibilities for adapting the strokes and stories to add a new depth to her varied work and home life.
+Helen told us that she uses the programme:

 - With her 7 year old autistic son